MicrosoftDocs/azure-devops-yaml-schema/task-reference/nuget-authenticate-v1.md

 **`forceReinstallCredentialProvider`** - **Reinstall the credential provider even if already installed**<br>
 `boolean`.
 Default value: `false`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Reinstall the credential provider to the user profile directory even if already installed.
-If the credential provider is already installed in the user profile, determines if it is overwritten with the task-provided credential provider.
+Optional.
+Reinstalls the credential provider to the user profile directory, even if it's already installed.
+If the credential provider is already installed in the user profile, the task determines if it is overwritten with the task-provided credential provider.
 This may upgrade (or potentially downgrade) the credential provider.
 <!-- :::editable-content-end::: -->
 <br>